‘Roseanne’ Revival: Laurie Metcalf Talks About Her Return To TV As Jackie Harris

 Metcalf confirmed that there would no girlfriends for Jackie in the Roseanne revival, but she pointed to the return of Sandra Bernhard’s character, Nancy Bartlett, as the LGBT representation for the reboot.

 Laurie Metcalf also downplayed the politics of the Roseanne reboot.
 Roseanne Barr has been vocal about the fact that the reboot will address the divide in the country after the 2016 election.
 According to Variety, Roseanne executive producer Bruce Helford revealed that Metcalf’s character Jackie voted for Hillary Clinton.
 It is assumed that Roseanne voted for Donald Trump.
-While it has been revealed that the Roseanne revival premiere will touch on the election results, Metcalf shot down talk that the revival is pro- Donald Trump.
+While it has been revealed that the Roseanne revival premiere will touch on the election results, Metcalf shot down talk that the revival is pro-Donald Trump.

-“Pro-Trump?I don’t appreciate that,” Metcalf said to the Guardian.
+“Pro-Trump?I don’t appreciate that,” Metcalf said to The Guardian.

 “We deal with that in the first episode because this is a family in 2018 and you have to.
 There has been a rift in the family about who voted for who, but it’s really about the relationship between the sisters and why they’ve always felt unequal to each other.”